t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 --- abstract

-A direct interpretation of the Internet of Things concept refers to the usage of standard Internet protocols to allow for human-to-thing or thing-to-thing communication.
-Although the security needs are well-recognized, it is still not fully clear how existing IP-based security protocols can be applied to this new setting.
+The Internet of Things concept refers to the usage of standard Internet protocols to allow for human-to-thing or thing-to-thing communication.
+Although the security needs are well-recognized, it is still not fully clear how existing IP-based security protocols should be applied to this new setting.
 This Internet-Draft first provides an overview of security architecture, its deployment model and general security needs in the context of the lifecycle of a thing.
 Then, it presents challenges and requirements